floooh/chips/systems/README.md

 60 Hz frame rate, this would result in around 4000000 / 60 = 66667 ticks
 per frame.

-During this time the emulator will generate new audio samples and decode new pixels into the shared framebuffer memory chunk.
+During the call to cpc_exec() the emulator will generate new audio samples and decode new pixels into the shared framebuffer memory chunk.

 If enough audio samples have been created to fill an audio-packet (usually